Codersxyz/network_speed_test/README.md

 # network_speed_test
-A simple project using html, css and javascript to check download speed
+A simple project using html, css and javascript to check download speed\
+Checking